mb0/xelf-go/doc/modules.md

 modules out and use aliases to resolve naming conflicts with one call.

 Daql packages dom and qry register module sources that prepare a program and provide extra data.
-The packages must still be imported into the go binary to register the module sources.
+The packages must either be imported into the go binary to register the module sources or we can use the xelf plugin system to load module plugins on demand.
+We can use the module plugin system to for go-based code generators too.

 Daql projects and schemas integrate with the new module system and export the node as dom property and all model types by name.

-We want to support process external code generators for the daql command.
-Maybe we can add a plugin module wrapper that support external processes using something like github.com/hashicorp/go-plugin.

 Daql and layla used a corresponding file name extension to indicate the expected xelf environment.
 While we can still use explicit extensions, we should not encourage it to simplify tooling.
 We can